IntrepidBytes/youtube-transcripts/README.md

 # YouTube Transcript Web App

-A modern web application for fetching, viewing, and managing YouTube video transcripts.
+A  web application for fetching, viewing, and copy/downloading YouTube video transcripts.
 Built with Next.js 14, TypeScript, and Tailwind CSS.

 ## Features

 - 📝 Fetch transcripts from any YouTube video
 - 📋 Copy and download transcripts
-- 📱 Fully responsive design

 ## Tech Stack